-The receiver front-end LOS detector circuit detects when the input signal level has fallen below a user-adjustable threshold.
+The receiver front-end LOS detector circuit detects when the input signal level falls below a user-adjustable threshold.
 The threshold is set with a single external resistor from Pin 9, THRADJ, to VEE.
-The LOS comparator trip point vs. the resistor value is illustrated in Figure 6.
-If the input level to the ADN2813 drops below the programmed LOS threshold, the output of the LOS detector, LOS Pin 22, is asserted to a Logic 1.
-The LOS detector's response time is ~500 ns by design but is dominated by the RC time constant in ac-coupled applications.
+The LOS comparator trip point vs. the resistor value is shown in Figure 6.
+If the input level to the ADN2804 drops below the programmed LOS threshold, the output of the LOS detector, LOS (Pin 22), is asserted to Logic 1.
+The LOS detector's response time is ~500 ns by design, but is dominated by the RC time constant in ac-coupled applications.
 The LOS pin defaults to active high.
-However, by setting Bit CTRLC[2] to 1, the LOS pin is configured as active low.
+However, setting Bit CTRLC[2] to 1, configures the LOS pin as active low.

 There is typically 6 dB of electrical hysteresis designed into the LOS detector to prevent chatter on the LOS pin.
-If the input level drops below the programmed LOS threshold causing the LOS pin to assert, the LOS pin is not deasserted until the input level has increased to 6 dB (2×) above the LOS threshold (see Figure 19).
+If the input level drops below the programmed LOS threshold causing the LOS pin to assert, the LOS pin deasserts after the input level increases to 6 dB (2×) above the LOS threshold (see Figure 19).